HomeDirectoriesDirectory Submission Tools and Automation

 YextMulti-location businessesReal-time updates across platforms, analytics, review management$$$

-Common API Integration Options
+Common API integration options

-• Google Business Profile API – For managing Google Business listings programmatically
+• Google Business Profile API, For managing Google Business listings programmatically

-• Custom directory APIs – Many larger directories offer their own APIs for direct submission
+• Custom directory APIs, Many larger directories offer their own APIs for direct submission

-When developing custom integrations, consider these factors:
+When you build custom integrations, think about these factors:

-• Rate limits imposed by directory APIs
+• Rate limits set by directory APIs

-• Authentication requirements and security considerations
+• Authentication requirements and security

 • Error handling and retry mechanisms